aspirelabs-inc/Duo_Brains_Tiger/README.md

 4. Clone this repository
 5. Open config.py and enter your details to the TigerGraph instance (host, username and password)
 6. Run python schema.py to generate the queries
 7. Run server.py to see the output based on a simulated ui layer.
-We were working with Windows Accessibility service in order to get an actual UI output done but were unable to get the two different repos connected and ready by the submission time.
+We were working with Windows Accessibility api but now simulate the ui layer of the brains to minimize comlpexity and maximize understanding.

 <a name="Issues"/>